-As of March 31, 2016 As of May 31, 2016 Number of subscription rights to shares (Rights) 819 (Note 1) 819 (Note 1) Number of treasury subscription rights to shares (Rights) Class of shares to be issued upon exercise of subscription rights to shares Common shares Same as left Number of shares to be issued upon exercise of subscription rights to shares (Shares) 81,900 (Note 1) 81,900 (Note 1) Amount to be paid in upon exercise of subscription rights to shares (Yen) 786 yen per share (Note 2) Same as left Exercise period of subscription rights to shares June 26, 2017 - June 25, 2025 Same as left Issue price of shares and additional paid-in capital in cases where shares are issued upon exercise of subscription rights to shares (Yen) Issue price: 786 yen Additional paid-in capital: 393 yen Same as left exercising such rights.

-there to be just cause.

-rights to shares.
+As of March 31, 2017 As of May 31, 2017 Number of subscription rights to shares (Rights) 792 (Note 1) 779 (Note 1) Number of treasury subscription rights to shares (Rights) Class of shares to be issued upon exercise of subscription rights to shares Common shares Same as left Number of shares to be issued upon exercise of subscription rights to shares (Shares) 79,200 (Note 1) 77,900 (Note 1) Amount to be paid in upon exercise of subscription rights to shares (Yen) 786 yen per share (Note 2) Same as left Exercise period of subscription rights to shares June 26, 2017 - June 25, 2025 Same as left Issue price of shares and additional paid-in capital in cases where shares are issued upon exercise of subscription rights to shares (Yen) Issue price: 786 yen Additional paid-in capital: 393 yen Same as left Conditions for exercising subscription rights to shares Holders of the subscription rights to shares are required to have a position in the Company or a subsidiary and associate of the Company as director, auditor or employee at the time of exercising such rights.
+Notwithstanding, this shall not apply when the Board of Directors deems there to be just cause.
+Other terms and conditions shall be as per specifications in the "Subscription Rights to Shares Allotment Agreement" entered into between the Company and the person who has been granted subscription rights to shares.
+Same as left Matters regarding transfer of subscription rights to shares Acquisition of subscription rights to shares through transfer shall be subject to approval by the resolution of the Company's Board of Directors.
+Same as left Matters regarding surrogate payment - Matters regarding delivery of subscription rights to shares accompanied by act of organizational restructuring (Note 3) Same as left